-Two water samples (samples A and B, volume: 1 L) potentially contaminated with VTEC were sent in the blind to the NRLs.
-The NRLs were requested to identify the presence of VTEC belonging to the 5 main pathogenic serogroups (O157, O26, O103, O111 and O145) by examining the enrichment cultures for the presence of their virulence (vtx1 group, vtx2 group, and eae) and serogroup-specific genes.
+Two samples (samples A and B, each consisting of 50 g of beet seeds) potentially contaminated with VTEC were sent in the blind to the NRLs.
+The laboratories were requested to identify the presence of VTEC belonging to the 5 main pathogenic serogroups (O157, O26, O103, O111 and O145) by examining the enrichment cultures for the presence of their virulence genes (vtx1 group, vtx2 group, and eae) and, if positive for at least one of the toxin genes and for eae, for the presence of serogroup-specific genes.
 The PCR-positive samples were then subjected to a serogroup-specific enrichment procedure, based on immuno-magnetic concentration, followed by the isolation and characterization of the contaminating strains.
-In the absence of specific international standards for water, the method developed for the detection of VTEC in foodstuffs (ISO/TS 13136) was adapted to this particular matrix.
-The procedure comprised the following sequential steps:
+In the absence of specific international standards for water, the method developed for the detection of VTEC in foodstuffs (ISO/TS 13136) was adapted to this particular matrix and included the mashing of the seeds to allow the release of possibly internalized bacteria.
+The laboratory procedure, provided by the EU-RL, is reported in the Annex.